GulliWeb/php-hotel/README.md

 # php-hotel 🏨

 ## Description
-The **php-hotel** project is a web application developed in PHP that manages a list of hotels.
+The **php-hotel** project is a simple web application developed in PHP that manages a list of hotels.
 Users can view information about hotels and filter them based on parking availability and ratings.
 The application offers a user-friendly interface and utilizes Bootstrap for enhanced presentation.

 ## Features ✨
 - Display of a table with hotel information